 2.0 Site(s).
 The Retrofit Equipment has been installed at (describe location): • 3.0 Term.
 The Term of this Agreement is years after the Effective Date.
-4.0 Th Anticipated Annual Savings. e anticipated annual water savings resulting from this retrofit is (in gallons): 5.0 Payment of Rebate.
+4.0 Anticipated Annual Savings.
+The anticipated annual water savings resulting from this retrofit is (in gallons): • 5.0 Payment of Rebate.
 The total authorized rebate is The entire rebate will be supplied to Customer via direct check request: one installment in the amount of \$ upon submittal of all invoices and verification of installation of all equipment listed in Section 1.0 of Attachment A. 6.0 Administrator.
-SAWS' designated administrator of this Agreement is 7.0 Financial and Rebate Calculations. • The \$ rebate will result in acre-feet of water saved of the year life term of the equipment.
-The cost per acre-foot for water saved over ayear period is \$ per acre-foot.
-The rebate calculations are based actual pre and post meter data. on analysis of the information provided by the and verification of tion and equipment flow rates, the authorized rebate amount is \$
+The utility's designated administrator of this Agreement is 7.0 Financial and Rebate Calculations.
+The \$ rebate will result in acre-feet of water saved of the year life term of the equipment.
+The cost per acre-foot for water saved over a year period is \$ per acre-foot.
+The rebate calculations are based actual pre and post meter data. on analysis of the information provided by the and verification duction and equipment flow rates, the authorized rebate amount is \$ 7.6 Custom Conservation Rebates